EisenhornE/Breakout/README.md

 v1.2:

-- Fixed the game freezing when restarting the game or returning to main menu when you're in the middle of the game.
+- Fixed the game freezing when restarting the game or returning to the main menu when you're in the middle of the game.
-- Added extra buttons to accomodate WebGL playstyle.
+- Added extra buttons to accommodate WebGL playstyle.
 - Added a Win Scenario